VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 # Zero-Inflated Beta Binomial PGLMM for Analyzing the Cross-Species Cancer Data

 This repository contains code for fitting zero-inflated beta-binomial phylogenetic generalized linear mixed models for cancer data across species.
 The models are implemented in R using the `brms` package with the `zero_inflated_beta_binomial()` family.
-The workflow is built to reanalyze the [Compton et al. 2024](https://doi.org/10.1158/2159-8290.CD-24-0573) dataset and model neoplasia and malignancy prevalence while accounting for overdispersion, excess zeros, variation in sampling effort across species, and phylogenetic structure.
+The workflow reanalyzes the [Compton et al. 2024](https://doi.org/10.1158/2159-8290.CD-24-0573) dataset and model neoplasia and malignancy prevalence while accounting for overdispersion, excess zeros, variation in sampling effort across species, and phylogenetic structure.

 ## Model summary

 ### Purpose

-The standard binomial model shows severe overdispersion when applied to cross-species cancer data.
-This extra variance is not only due to differences in necropsy numbers but also to phylogenetic structure, excess zeros, ecological factors, and unmeasured biological differences across species.
+The standard binomial model shows severe overdispersion when applied to current cross-species cancer data.
+This extra variance is not only limited to differences in necropsy numbers but also to innate inaccuracies in phylogenetic covariances, excess zeros, ecological and environmental factors, and other unmeasured biological differences across species.

 This workflow uses a zero-inflated beta-binomial model with an explicit overdispersion parameter that can capture the excess variance in the data and account for extra zeros, sampling differences, and phylogenetic relatedness across species.
 The model includes